-In any initial discussion of the APFO concept, it is first important to dispel any misconceptions about what an APFO is or should be.
+conceptions about what an APFO is or should be.
 The traditional and appropriate definition of APFO emphasizes planning/management/funding as the key and most important components of any APFO program.
 Under this view the focus of APFO is on government's responsibilities to establish sound planning and funding programs for infrastructure; while important, the regulatory aspects of the program are not as important, and are used only to ensure that adequate facilities are available -- which they should be if the planning and funding parts of the program are well managed.
 Thus, under the traditional and appropriate application of APFO, the focus is on the management of infrastructure so that the community's desired levels of growth and development are coordinated with the provision of infrastructure in an efficient and orderly way.